Autism and memory: Working memory

 a hypothetical radar plot of spikey cognitive profile.
 Similar details can be found in Doyle, Nancy.
 "Neurodiversity at work: a biopsychosocial model and the impact on working adults."
 British medical bulletin 135, no. 1 (2020): 108-125.

-A majority of the research has found that individuals with autism perform poorly on measures of executive function.
+A majority of the research has found that autistic people perform poorly on measures of executive function.
 A general decrease in working memory (WM) is one of the limitations, although some studies have shown that working memory is not impaired in autistic children relative to controls matched for IQ.
-However, some evidence suggests that there may be minimal impairment in high-functioning autistic (HFA) individuals in that they have intact associative learning ability, verbal working memory, and recognition memory.
-In rare cases, there are even instances of individuals possessing extremely good memory in constricted domains which are typically characterised as savants.
+However, some evidence suggests that there may be minimal impairment in high-functioning autistic (HFA) people in that they have intact associative learning ability, verbal working memory, and recognition memory.
+A longitudinal study by Kim and Kasari (2025) found that autistic children continued to improve their working memory over a longer period of time than typically developing peers.
+This suggests that working memory development in autistic children may extend later into childhood..
+In rare cases, there are even instances of individuals possessing extremely good memory in constricted domains which are typically characterized as savants.
 Bennetto, Pennington and Rogers also suggest that WM deficits and limited EF is likely compounded by the onset of autism where early development yields hindrances in social interaction which typically (i.e. without impairment) improves both WM and EF.
-However, due to limited ability in interpreting social gestures and an impaired ability to process such information in a holistic and comprehensive manner, individuals with autism are subject to diminishing and confounding instances of memory functions and performance.
+However, due to limited ability in interpreting social gestures and an impaired ability to process such information in a holistic and comprehensive manner, autistic people are subject to diminishing and confounding instances of memory functions and performance.

-Working memory in autistic individuals shows mixed outcomes depending on the task type.
+Working memory in autistic people shows mixed outcomes depending on the task type.
 Verbal working memory may be affected, particularly when tasks involve complex sequences and social interactions.
 Visual working memory, on the other hand, can be very strong in detail-oriented tasks, depending on the individual.
-Research suggests that autistic individuals rely less on semantic associations and instead focus on precise details, consistent with the weak central coherence theory.
+Research suggests that autistic people rely less on semantic associations and instead focus on precise details, consistent with the weak central coherence theory.